 - Send Christmas Cards.
 First, you have to figure out coordinating outfits for the family, THEN choose a location to take some photos (will they be fun / serious / a mixture of both?), then create cards (I use the templates at Walmart or CVS and print them for same-day pick-up, fact-check mailing addresses), then put them in the mail.
 It’s really a big deal, and you’ll need to plan this on your calendar if you ever want to succeed at getting it done!

 - Make homemade hot chocolate.
 For once, don’t pull out those packets of Swiss Miss premade hot chocolate powder.
-Consult the Internet for a mouthwatering recipe that speaks to your soul – perhaps one with unsweetened cocoa powder, Ghirardelli chocolate chips, vanilla extract, and a hint of cinnamon!
+Consult the Internet for a mouthwatering recipe that speaks to your soul – perhaps one with unsweetened cocoa powder, Ghirardelli chocolate chips, vanilla extract, and a hint of cinnamon or cayenne.

 - Drive around looking at Christmas lights.
 Some of the best lighting displays can take a while to get through, so be prepared to drive slowly, have your homemade hot chocolate on hand (see #9), and enjoy the sights.